Where can I find an installer?

 What is R-Value?

-R-Value is the industry standard for measuring the insulating power of any material; the higher the R-Value, the higher the insulating power.
+R-Value is the industry standard for measuring the insulating power of any material; The higher the R-value, the greater the insulating power.
+Ask your seller for the fact sheet on R-values.
 But that's only part of the insulation story.
-Go to "The Truth About R-Values page for additional information.
+Go to "The Truth About R-Values" page for additional information.

 What are the thermal benefits of Applegate?